hashicorp/field-workshops-vault/docs/slides/multi-cloud/vault-oss/vault-basics-lab.md

 * If you've never used Instruqt before, start with this [tutorial](https://play.instruqt.com/instruqt/tracks/getting-started-with-instruqt).
 * Otherwise, you can skip to the next slide.
 * This "Vault Basics" lab covers concepts introduced in chapters 2-6.
+* Your instructor will provide links to the tracks.

 ???
 * We'll be using the Instruqt platform for labs in this workshop.